m3g/SPGBox.jl/docs/src/usage.md

 ```

-## Calling the optimizer, with box bounds
+## Calling the solver, with box bounds

 Box bounds can be provided by the optional keywords `l` and `u` for
 lower and upper bounds, respectively.
 These are vectors that will